thomas-haslwanter/statsintro/rst/statsCategorical.rst

 .. index:: categorical data

-In a sample of individuals the number falling into a particular group is called the *frequency*, so the analysis of categorical data is the analysis of frequencies.
+In a data sample the number of data falling into a particular group is called the *frequency*, so the analysis of categorical data is the analysis of frequencies.
 When two or more groups are compared the data are often shown in the form of a *frequency table*, sometimes also called *contingency table*.
+For example, the Table below gives the number of right/left-handed subjects, *contingent* on the subject being male or female.